The Heritage Town of Pila, Laguna

-In the Spanish style, the central Pila Square is a wide open plaza and it’s a nice place to relax and hang out.
-Check out the 18th century ornamental fountain in the center.
-And most importantly, gaze upon the incredible palaces the face onto the square, which typify the Canarian architecture of the time.
+In the Spanish style, central Pila Square is a wide-open plaza and it’s a nice place to relax and hang out.
+Check out the 18th-century ornamental fountain in the center.
+And most importantly, gaze upon the incredible palaces the face onto the square, which typifies the Canarian architecture of the time.
 Sit on a terrace and enjoy a cup of coffee.

 The National Historical Institute of the Philippines declared the town plaza and surrounding ancestral houses a National Historical Landmark on May 17, 2000.
 According to Philippine historian, Dr. Luciano Santiago, it is the only town in the Philippines that is formally recognized as a historical site by both the church and the state.

 There are 28 well preserved and beautiful ancestral houses in Pila.
 Alava is as lovely on the inside as from outside.
 Located a few steps from the Pila Municipal Building, this ancestral house is really hard to miss.
 Incredible detailing is evident in the outer woodwork as well as the inner walls.
 After a walk through town, it’s nice to enjoy the coolness inside the high-ceilinged ancestral homes of the past.